If you’re a Catholic, I’m telling you right now you are not going to like this article. I apologize in advance.

 One of the deaf victims, Arthur Budzinski, said through an interpreter: "Ratzinger can have all of the colonels and lieutenants fall on the sword for him, but eventually he has to 'fess up.”

-Meanwhile, The New York Times has recently reported that in 1980, when Benedict was archbishop of Munich one of the priests under him, Peter Hullermann, was accused of child abuse.
+Meanwhile, The New York Times reported that in 1980, when Benedict was archbishop of Munich one of the priests under him, Peter Hullermann, was accused of child abuse.
 The priest spent a couple days in counseling, then was returned to a pastoral position.
 He was convicted of molesting boys in 1986.

 If this all sounds a bit familiar, it’s because it is.
 It’s the same story that played out in the U.S. in 2002, which resulted in the resignation of Boston Archbishop Bernard Law.